gracetownland/Legal-Aid-Tool/docs/dependencyManagement.md

 ### Adding New Dependencies

 1. **Add to requirements.in:**
-   Within the requirements.in file, add the new package required (with specific version or not).
+   Add the new package to requirements.in.
+You may optionally specify a version (e.g., openai==1.3.5 or just openai).

 2. **Build Docker image locally:**
    ```bash